 For those starting out in astronomy, binoculars may prove handier than a telescope.
-For casual astronomical viewing 7x50mm binoculars are good and will allow brighter, wide field images of numerous astronomical targets including delicate star clusters, bright galaxies, the Moon, planets and nebulae.
+For casual astronomical viewing 7x50mm binoculars are good and will allow brighter, wide field images of numerous astronomical targets.
+These include delicate star clusters, bright galaxies, the Moon, planets and nebulae.

 Binoculars consist of a small ocular lens (eyepiece), a larger objective lens (ocular) and a prism, which is a block of glass that acts like a mirror.
 A 7×50 binocular means it has 7 times magnification and a 50mm diameter aperture to collect light for image clarity.
-The porro prism consisting of two right-angled prisms then reflect the light path 3 times and allows the body to be far shorter than a telescope.
-It also flips the image around so it doesn’t look upside-down As a general rule the higher the magnification the dimmer the image and narrower the field of view, and the larger the aperture the better the image resolution.
+The porro prism, consisting of two right-angled prisms, then reflect the light path 3 times.
+This allows the body to be far shorter than a telescope.
+It also flips the image around so it doesn’t look upside-down.
+As a general rule, the higher the magnification the dimmer the image and narrower the field of view.
+And the larger the aperture, the better the image resolution.

-Astronomy binoculars usually weigh 800 grams or more and so you might need some stability support, such as a tripod.
-Waterproofing is not generally required but can be desirable if you live in an area of high humidity.
-Finally, binoculars are precise optical instruments and should always be treated with care.
+Astronomy binoculars usually weigh 800 grams or more.
+So you might need some stability support, such as a tripod.
+Although generally not required, waterproofing can be desirable if you live in an area of high humidity.
+Finally, binoculars are precise optical instruments.
+As such, they should always be treated with care.
 This is in spite of shockproof claims to the contrary.